chocolatey/chocolatey-workshop/ReadMe.md

 1. When it finishes downloading and creating the package, note how that changes.
 1. Note how it appended `UseOriginalLocation` in this case.

+**NOTE:** You can also complete this exercise with Chocolatey FOSS by manually internalizing the package, see [manually internalizing packages](https://chocolatey.org/docs/how-to-recompile-packages) for more information.

-### Exercise 16: Download Chocolatey and Licensed packages
+### Exercise 16: Download Chocolatey and Licensed packages (Licensed)
 To have a completely offline install for packaging, you need to remove

 1. Run `choco source list` to see your sources.